absdnd/kaustubh-sadekar.github.io/_portfolio/p170-OmniCV-Library-contains-implementation-of-various-mathematical-models-for-omnidirectional-camera.md

 * Field-of-View Camera Model
 * Double Sphere Camera Model

-Combining these implementations with functions for interconversion of different representations of 360 degree images, like cubmap, equirectangular, fisheye, and perspective view, I created a library called **OmniCV**.
+Combining these implementations with functions for interconversion of different representations of 360-degree images, like cubmap, equirectangular, fisheye, and perspective view, I created a library called **OmniCV**.

 [**Documentation of OmniCV Library is available here**](https://kaustubh-sadekar.github.io/OmniCV-Lib/index.html)